priyaranjankar/Movie-Recommender-System/README.md

     - when provided with a movie title as input, find the index position in the data.
     - using index of the input movie, fetch the cosine similarity vector for that index position.
         - fetch the top 5 movies ( first 5 similar movies from the descending sorted cosine simialrity vectors)
+    - Saving dataframe used for similarity scores to retrieve the index positions along with the similarity_scores as pickle files.
+          - We will be using these files in order to make our webpage.

+### **Data Deployment**

+-